ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.rules.referencejsoneditorrule.editproperty.md

 DetailedResult&lt;[JsonObject](./ts-json.jsonobject.md)<!-- -->, [JsonPropertyEditFailureReason](./ts-json.editor.jsonpropertyeditfailurereason.md)<!-- -->&gt;

-If the reference is successful, returns Success with a JsonObject to be flattened and merged into the current object.
-Fails with detail 'inapplicable' for non-reference keys or with detail 'error' if an error occurs.
+If the reference is successful, returns `Success` with a [JsonObject](./ts-json.jsonobject.md) to be flattened and merged into the current object.
+Returns `Failure` with detail `'inapplicable'` for non-reference keys or with detail `'error'` if an error occurs.